-A draft regulation of the European Parliament and the Council on the so called ‘Digital Green Certificate’ provides that by the beginning of June 2021 each Member State of the European Union must be responsible for the issuing of 3 certificates:
+A regulation of the European Parliament and the Council on the EU digital COVID certificate provides that by 1 July 2021 each Member State of the European Union must be responsible for the issuing of 3 certificates:

 - a certificate confirming that the holder has received a COVID-19 vaccine in the Member State issuing the certificate (‘vaccination certificate’);

 - a certificate indicating the holder’s result and date of a NAAT test or a rapid antigen test listed in the common and updated list of COVID-19 rapid antigen tests established on the basis of Council Recommendation 2021/C 24/0121 (‘test certificate’);